Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 | First Step Duration |The duration of the period spanning from the end of the APA to the initial contact of the ﬁrst step|
 |First Step Range of Motion | The integrated angular velocity of the stepping foot from the end of the APA to the initial contact of the step

-The features of Anticipatory postural adjustments variable is put into two data frames where the number of rows are 2 rows.
+The features of Anticipatory postural adjustments variable are put into two data frames where the number of rows are 2 rows.

 ```
 First_Step_Duration = res['Measures']['Anticipatory Postural Adjustment']['First Step Duration']